mlswg/mls-protocol/draft-ietf-mls-protocol.md

 from the directory for the user to be added, and encoding it into an Add message.

-The new participant processes Welcome and Add messages together as
+The client about to join the group processes Welcome and Add messages together as follows:
-follows:

 * Prepare a new GroupState object based on the Welcome message
-* Process the Add message as an existing participant would
+* Process the Add message as an existing member would

-An existing participant receiving a Add message first verifies the signature on the message,  then updates its state as follows:
+An existing member receiving a Add message first verifies the signature on the message,  then updates its state as follows:

 * Increment the size of the group